martin-mueller-solutions/nx-distributed-cache/readme.md

 This custom runner only supports AWS S3 storage for now.
 Other storages might be added in the future.
 Feel free to add one and create a PR.

+You may also be able to use Digital Ocean Spaces too, since that is compatible with S3.

 ## Install

 nx-distributed-cache is available on npm: